the-alchemist88/Cpp_helper_codes/function_overloading.md

 2) Viable functions, which are simply suitable functions by signature, are determined.
 If there is no viable function that means no match.
 3) If there are more than one viable function, the result, ambiguity or best match, will be decided by criteria explained below.

+If two viable candidates require conversion sequences of the same rank for all parameters, and neither is better in any parameter, the call is ambiguous.
 Overload resolution ranks the viable candidate functions by comparing how each argument of the call matches the corresponding parameter of the candidates.

 If we are to specify how well a given argument matches the corresponding parameter of a viable candidate, we can rank the possible matches as follows (from best to worst):